‘I feel like I can hear that I sound more sure of myself and less afraid’: An Interview with Mae Muller

 I mean, it was such a strange feeling because it was like, as an artist who’s been doing this for a long time it did feel like such a milestone.
 And also it was like, it did feel a bit, just for a second it was kind of diluted with all this other stuff, and I had to really gather myself and be like ‘No no no, enjoy this, this is such an achievement’, and I tried to see it as the standalone thing for what it was.
 And once I did that I was like ‘I got a top ten’!
 I had to remember that a top ten is no easy feat so I’m proud of myself for sure.

-Mollie: Yeah, definitely!
+Yeah, definitely!
 It was a really great achievement.
 So, Sorry I’m Late, your debut album is being released on 29th September.
 So, congratulations on that as well.
 Are you planning to celebrate or do anything special on that day to mark the release?

 Well, I have been thinking about it and I do think I should do something.
 Nothing crazy.
 I think I just want to, like, I think in the evening as I’m sure during the day I’ll be freaking out somewhere.
 There’s a pub near where I live called The Hawley [Arms] which I really like, and I think I might just get a big table and whoever wants to come down, we can have a cheers.
 I think it’s really important to mark moments and celebrate your achievements no matter how big or how small they are.
 It splits up everything in kind of a nice way and gives you something to work towards and look forward to.
 I definitely will be doing something.
 Some shots.